tarwn/lessthandot-hugo/blogs/content/posts/2013-10-15-speaking-about-biml.md

 <span style="text-align: justify;">My session is titled </span>_Create ETL solutions faster with metadata driven development_ <span style="text-align: justify;">and shows you how you can use </span><a style="text-align: justify;" href="http://www.varigence.com/Products/Biml/Capabilities">BIML</a> <span style="text-align: justify;">and metadata to create SSIS solutions dynamically.
 The abstract is as follows:</span>

 _Working on your 20th staging package?
 Do you need to import 30 different flat files?
-Don’t have the time to create all those packages?_
+Don't have the time to create all those packages?_

 <p style="text-align: justify;">
   <em>By using Biml – Business Intelligence Markup Language – you can describe your BI solution in a declarative fashion.
 You can turn tedious, repetitive work into reusable scripts which generate SSIS packages for you, cutting back drastically on development time.</em>